-Despite the rapid expansion of these drivers of deforestation, there have been notable successes in channeling their growth in ways that no longer cause deforestation.
+Despite rapid expansion of the drivers of deforestation, there have been notable successes in channeling their growth in ways that no longer cause deforestation.
 Businesses can move to become deforestation-free, and consumers can make sure businesses know this is a priority.
 This strategy has produced encouraging progress on deforestation-free palm oil.

 Climate-friendly land use

 The way we use our planet's forested ecosystems and agricultural land can have a big impact on climate change.
 Currently, inefficiencies in food and farming systems threaten tropical forests by increasing the demand for the drivers of deforestation.
 To help stop deforestation—and to reduce the heat-trapping emissions that cause global warming—we need to make smart decisions that shift consumption and land use patterns in less wasteful directions.